roelzkie15/python-microservices-patterns/cqrs-example/README.md

 ## Running the applications

-You must be in the root directory of this repository (python-microservices-patterns) where the `compose` directory is located and not at the `saga-orchestration-example/` directory.
+You must be in the root directory of this repository (python-microservices-patterns) where the `compose/` directory is located and not at the `cqrs-example/` directory.

 - Build CQRS docker images: